 - 5.3.1 Significant levels of energy infrastructure development are vital to ensure the decarbonisation of the UK economy.
-The construction, operation and decommissioning of that energy infrastructure will in itself, lead to GHG emissions. - 5.3.2 In considering this section, applicants should also have regard to Part 2 of this NPS, which explains the current policy on climate change and how this NPS interacts with that policy, and Section 4.10 of this NPS, which deals with climate change adaptation. - 5.3.3 As discussed in Part 2, energy infrastructure plays a vital role in decarbonisation.
-While all steps should be taken to reduce and mitigate climate change impacts, it is accepted that there will be residual emissions from energy infrastructure, particularly during the economy wide transition to net zero, and potentially beyond.
+The construction, operation and decommissioning of that energy infrastructure will in itself lead to GHG emissions. - 5.3.2 In considering this section, applicants should also have regard to Part 2 of this NPS, which explains the current policy on climate change and how this NPS interacts with that policy, and Section 4.10 of this NPS, which deals with climate change adaptation. - 5.3.3 As discussed in Part 2, energy infrastructure plays a vital role in decarbonisation.
+All steps should be taken to reduce and mitigate climate change impacts, including by improving resource and energy efficiency in the construction, operation, and decommissioning of energy infrastructure where possible.
+However, it is accepted that there will be some residual emissions from energy infrastructure, particularly during the economy wide transition to net zero, and potentially beyond.

-5.3.4 All proposals for energy infrastructure projects should include a GHG assessment as part of their ES (See Section 4.3).
-This should include:
+- 5.3.4 All proposals for energy infrastructure projects should include a GHG assessment as part of their ES (See Section 4.3).
+This should include: - A whole life GHG assessment showing construction, operational and decommissioning GHG impacts, including impacts from change of land use. - An explanation of the steps that have been taken to drive down the climate change impacts at each of those stages. - Measurement of embodied GHG impact from the construction stage. - How reduction in energy demand and consumption during operation has been prioritised in comparison with other measures. - How operational emissions have been reduced as much as possible through the application of best available techniques for that type of technology. - Calculation of operational energy consumption and associated carbon emissions. - Whether and how any residual GHG emissions will be (voluntarily) offset or removed using a recognised framework.

-- A whole life GHG assessment showing construction, operational and decommissioning GHG impacts, including impacts from change of land use. - An explanation of the steps that have been taken to drive down the climate change impacts at each of those stages. - Measurement of embodied GHG impact from the construction stage. - How reduction in energy demand and consumption during operation has been prioritised in comparison with other measures. - How operational emissions have been reduced as much as possible through the application of best available techniques for that type of technology. - Calculation of operational energy consumption and associated carbon emissions. - Whether and how any residual GHG emissions will be (voluntarily) offset or removed using a recognised framework. - Where there are residual emissions, the level of emissions and the impact of those on national and international efforts to limit climate change, both alone and where relevant in combination with other developments at a regional or national level, or sector level, if sectoral targets are developed.
+• Where there are residual emissions, the level of emissions and the impact of those on national and international efforts to limit climate change, both alone and where relevant in combination with other developments at a regional or national level, or sector level, if sectoral targets are developed.